timrichardson/Prime-Ubuntu-18.04/README.md

-# Fast Switch  Prime-Ubuntu-18.04
+# Fast Switch  Prime-Ubuntu-18.04 / Mint 19

 Nvidia Prime for Optimus laptops using Ubuntu & lightdm.
 Change hybrid & pure Intel modes without rebooting.
 Based on Ubuntu 18.04's prime-select & bbswitch.
+I have tested it on Mint 19 and it works there too.

 It is not invasive.
 It requires that you change your display manager, it installs a script and it installs a small background service that does nothing until you change modes.
 It doesn't touch the kernel, boot arguments, grub or your nvidia drivers.